mickablondo/PadelConnect/README.md

       ✔ should add a new manager
       ✔ should revert when caller is not the owner
-      ✔ should revert when the manager address is the zero address ✔ should revert when the first name is empty
+      ✔ should revert when the manager address is the zero address ✔ should revert when the address was ever registered Adding tournaments
-      ✔ should revert when the last name is empty
-      ✔ should revert when the address was ever registered Adding tournaments
       ✔ should add a new tournament